1

 Why Live in Downtown Aurora

-Downtown Aurora is an evolving neighborhood in Illinois' second-largest city, characterized by its riverside dining, entertainment, and residential options.
+Downtown Aurora is the center of Aurora, Illinois' second-largest city.
+The community is situated along the Fox River, characterized by riverside condos, restaurants and local businesses.
 Over the past decade, the area has seen significant development, partly due to the expansion of Aurora University and the success of the Paramount Theatre, a nationally recognized arts center.
-Housing primarily consists of lofts and condos, with notable historic single-family homes.
+Housing primarily consists of lofts and condos, with some historical single-family homes.
 River Street Plaza, a sought-after condo complex built in 2009, offers views of the Fox River and proximity to local attractions.
 Dining highlights include Two Brothers Roundhouse, a historic brewpub, and La Quinta de los Reyes, a popular Mexican restaurant.
-Residents enjoy shopping at boutiques like Wyckwood House and Hoof + Horn, as well as the Aurora Farmers Market.
-The Paramount Theatre and RiverEdge Park are major attractions, hosting top-tier theater productions and concerts year-round.
-For education, students west of Fox River attend the highly rated West Aurora High, while those east of the river attend schools in Aurora East School District 131.
-The neighborhood is walkable, with routes 31 and 25 serving as main thoroughfares.
+Residents enjoy shopping at boutiques like Wyckwood House and Hoof + Horn.
+The local farmers market offers fresh produce and artisan goods.
+The Paramount Theatre is a major attraction that hosts top-tier theater productions, and RiverEdge Park also has concerts and events.
+For education, students west of Fox River attend West Aurora High School, while those east of the river attend schools in Aurora East School District 131.
+The neighborhood is walkable.
+Commuters can access major thoroughfares, including routes 31 and 25.
 Public transportation options include the Metra for travel to Chicago and the Pace Bus for local commutes.
-The nearest hospital, Ascension Mercy, is three miles away, and O’Hare Airport is 37 miles northeast.
-Aurora University, located two miles west, has significantly grown, contributing positively to the neighborhood's development.
+The nearest hospital, Ascension Mercy, is 3 miles away, and O’Hare Airport is 37 miles northeast.
+Aurora University is located two miles away.

 Frequently Asked Questions